tanfwong/sdr_notes/_sources/ch2/multithread.md

   where the class method `SharedPrinter ::print()` is now thread-safe.
-* Note that we have to use `std::recursive_mutex` in this implementation to allow for the possibility of the same mutex being locked repeatedly internally and by the caller.
+* Note that we have to use `std::recursive_mutex` in this implementation to allow for the possibility of the same mutex being locked repeatedly, internally and by the caller.
 * ```{admonition} Experiment
    :class: hint
    1. Use this new implementation of `SharedPrinter` in